MridulTi/In-memory-file-system-python/Readme.md

-# CLI File Operations Tool
+# In Memory File System Operations Tool

 A simple Command Line Interface (CLI) application written in Python that mimics basic file operations like `mkdir`, `cd`, `ls`, `cat`, `touch`, `echo`, `mv`, `cp`, and `rm`.
 This tool allows users to perform these file operations directly from the terminal.
 It’s a modular CLI app where each command is implemented in its own separate file for easy maintenance and extension.